Nonparametric Prior Learning in Differential Equation Modeling: Numerical Examples

-where $i=1,2,3$.
-We generate 2000 random functions according to formula (\ref{DarcyFlowComplexU}).
-Then we generate the datasets by solving the Darcy flow equation and add noises with noise level $0.1\max(|\bm{y}|)$.
-The parameter $\alpha$ makes the randomized model parameters have two main branches.
-As before, we also generate $100$ number of testing examples.
-In (a) and (d) of Figure \ref{FigEx2_2}, we show two functions randomly selected from the two main branches of the testing examples.
-In (b) and (e) of Figure \ref{FigEx2_2}, we exhibit the learned mean function under the data-dependent prior assumption.
-Obviously, the learned Fourier neural operator can distinguish the two main branches and generate reasonable estimates.
-In (c) and (f) of Figure \ref{FigEx2_2} (actually the same figure), we provide the learned mean function under the data-independent prior assumption.
-From these figures, we see that the data-independent learned mean function could not sufficiently capture the main characteristics of the two branches.
+Except for the simple environment, we design a more challenging complex environment, which has two branches compared to the simple environment.
+Specifically, the background true functions are generated based on the formula: $u(x_1,x_2) = (2\alpha-1)(u_1(x_1,x_2) + u_2(x_1,x_2) + u_3(x_1,x_2)),$ where $\alpha\sim\text{Bern}(0.5)$ and settings are the same as in the simple environment.
+As in the simple environment, we generate 2000 training and 50 testing functions.
+In Figs. \ref{FigEx2_2_Main} (a) and (d), we show two functions randomly selected from the two branches of the test examples.
+Figs. \ref{FigEx2_2_Main} (b) and (e) present the learned mean functions under the data-dependent prior assumption.
+Notably, the Fourier neural operator distinguishes between the two branches and provides reasonable estimates.
+Figs. \ref{FigEx2_2_Main} (c) and (f) (same figure) display the learned mean functions under the data-independent prior assumption, demonstrating that this approach fails to capture the branches' characteristics.

-At last, we provide some quantitative comparisons of the maximum a posterior estimations obtained with different priors in the right part of Table \ref{TableExamp1_2}.
-The average relative errors are calculated based on 100 testing examples.
-For the current complex environment case, the learned data-independent prior $\mathbb{P}^{\theta}$ provides even less inaccurate estimates compared with the unlearned prior $\mathbb{P}=\mathcal{N}(0,\mathcal{C}_0)$.
-The learned prior measure $\mathbb{P}^{\theta}$ cannot provide useful information and even misleads the base maximum a posterior solver.
-However, the learned data-dependent prior $\mathbb{P}_{S}^{\theta}$ is still highly informative that makes the base maximum a posterior solver obtain a high quality (in the sense of the $L^2$-norm based relative errors) estimate within 5 iterations.
-The results shown here obviously indicate that the data-dependent prior has the ability to extract useful information from historical inverse tasks (only historical measurement datasets are employed, but the pairs of true parameters with corresponding measured data).